Exercise Komodo

-KOMODO or Multilateral Naval Exercise KOMODO (MNEK) is a military exercise by the Indonesian Navy (TNI-AL).
-It is annually held between the Indian Ocean and the Pacific Ocean.
+KOMODO or Multilateral Naval Exercise KOMODO (MNEK) is a military exercise hosted and conducted by the Indonesian Navy (TNI-AL).
+It is biannually held between the Indian Ocean and the Pacific Ocean.
 The first KOMODO was held in 2014, around Batam.

 Its aims are to enhance facilitating multilateral engagement with greater international partners.
-Three exercises have taken place: 2014, 2016 and 2018.
+Four exercises have taken place: 2014, 2016, 2018,2023 and the latest was held in 2025.

 History

-MNEK 2014 (1st)
+MNEK 2014(1st)

-The exercise consists of a total of 18 countries and took place around Batam, Natuna and Anambas area.

-Australia backed out of the exercise due to political reasons.
+The first MNEK exercise consists of a total of 18 countries and took place around Batam, Natuna and Anambas area.
+Australia withdrew from the exercise due to political reasons.